 Step II.
 We find that number of Fe and O atoms on the reactant and product sides are different.
 So the equation needs to be balanced.

 Step III.
-Select the compound which has maximum number of atoms.
+Select the compound which has a maximum number of atoms.
 It may be a reactant or product.
 In that compound, select the element which has the maximum number of atoms.
 Using these criteria, we select Fe304 as the compound and oxygen as the element.
 There are four 0 atoms on RHS and one O atom on the LHS.
-Hence, multiply H20 (containing O) by four to balance O
+Hence, multiply H20 (containing O) by four to balance O.

 The partly balanced equation becomes:

 Step IV.
 Fe and H are still to be balanced.
 Take either now for balancing.
 Let us take H. There are eight H atoms on LHS and two H atoms on RHS.
 Multiply H2 by four to equalise H atoms.

 Step V. Fe is left to be balanced.
 There is one Fe atom on LHS and three Fe atoms on RHS.
 Multiply Fe on LHS by three to equalize

 We can write the equation now as:

 Step VI.
 Finally, we write the equation, after removing boxes and check whether it is balanced or not

 This method of balancing equations is known as the hit and trial method as we complete the balancing by making trials for different elements.